Seven hours a day. That’s how much time the average person spends looking at some sort of electronic screen — and our eyes are paying the price.

 4. Blink often

-People normally blink about 18 times a minute, but computer users tend to blink only one fourth as often.
-This increases the chance of developing dry eye.
+People normally blink about 18 times a minute during normal day-to-day activity.
+But computer users tend to blink about 25% as often — which increases the chance of developing dry eye.

-“To reduce this risk, remind yourself to blink more often and refresh your eyes periodically with lubricating eye drops,” says Dr. Singh.
+“To reduce this risk, remind yourself to blink more often and refresh your eyes periodically with lubricating eye drops,” advises Dr. Singh.

-After you’re done looking at your devices for the night, keep the humidity in your bedroom at least to 40% when you’re sleeping to decrease your risk of developing dry eye.
+Another tip to keep your eyes properly lubricated: Try to keep the humidity in your bedroom set at around 40% when you’re sleeping.
+The increased moisture in the air will decrease your risk of developing dry eye.

 5. Get your eyes checked

-Uncorrected vision problems — farsightedness or astigmatism, problems focusing or coordinating the eyes and eye changes associated with aging — can contribute to eyestrain and musculoskeletal pain.
+Uncorrected vision problems can contribute to eyestrain and musculoskeletal pain.

-Even if you don’t need glasses or contacts for daily activities, you may need them for computer or device use.
-If you do wear glasses or contacts and need to tilt your head or lean toward the screen to see it clearly, your lens prescription may need to be adjusted.
+If you wear glasses or contacts and need to tilt your head or lean toward the screen to see it clearly, your lens prescription may need to be adjusted.
 Get an eye checkup to make sure your prescription is right.

 “Getting an eye checkup can help prevent pain in the neck, shoulders or back that results from contorting your body to see the screen,” says Dr. Singh.